 Audi captures the zeitgeist with this car: first Audi 80 unveiled 50 years ago

-Audi 80 LS - phantom drawing engine compartment
+Audi 80 LS - Phantom drawing chassis drivetrain

 The indicated consumption and emissions values were determined according to the legally specified measuring methods.
 Since September 1, 2017, type approval for certain new vehicles has been performed in accordance with the Worldwide Harmonized Light Vehicles Test Procedure (WLTP), a more realistic test procedure for measuring fuel consumption and CO2 emissions.
 Since September 1, 2018, the WLTP has gradually replaced the New European Driving Cycle (NEDC).
 Due to the more realistic test conditions, the consumption and CO2 emission values measured are in many cases higher than the values measured according to the NEDC.
 Additional information about the differences between WLTP and NEDC is available at www.audi.de/wltp.

 At the moment, it is still mandatory to communicate the NEDC values.
 In the case of new vehicles for which type approval was performed using WLTP, the NEDC values are derived from the WLTP values.
 WLTP values can be provided voluntarily until their use becomes mandatory.
 If NEDC values are indicated as a range, they do not refer to one, specific vehicle and are not an integral element of the offer.
 They are provided only for the purpose of comparison between the various vehicle types.
 Additional equipment and accessories (attachment parts, tire size, etc.) can change relevant vehicle parameters, such as weight, rolling resistance and aerodynamics and, like weather and traffic conditions as well as individual driving style, influence a vehicle’s electric power consumption, CO2 emissions and performance figures.